 How to get started with the Math or Stat Research Course:

 - The Mathematics or Statistics research course is a six-hour two semesters course that begins only in the fall semester.

 - To enroll in either class, you must have completed a minimum of 15 hours with an overall GPA of at least 3.5.
 (Additional courses may be required.
 Contact your advisor).

-- Register for the research by making a selection of either Mathematics Research Course MAP6912 or Statistics Research Course STA6912.
-Send your selection to email@example.com for an override.
+- Register for the research by making a selection of either Mathematics Research Course (MAP6912) or Statistics Research Course (STA6912).
+Send your course selection to firstname.lastname@example.org for a registration override.